discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 Note that this build variant is optimized for 150 agony resistance and providing yourself with permanent <Boon name="Regeneration"/> in order to achieve 100% boon duration (utilising the additional 250  concentration of <Trait name="Chaotic Persistence"/>.

 If you have more Agony Resistance, feel free to swap out gear for additional Minstrel stats.

+<Item id="99965"/> adds some barrier to the toolkit and great synergy with <Skill name="Mantra of Recovery"/> and the corresponding traits.

 In case you struggle to keep up <Boon name="Regeneration"/> or simply want to use your Raid setup, full Harrier can be played alternatively, loosing some <Attribute name="Healing Power"/> and a massive amount of <Attribute name="Vitality"/> & <Attribute name="Toughness"/>.